Paola Navone - Artist/Designer/Architect |

 open in July this year.

-Are you working mostly on
+Are you working

-furniture design, or interior
+furniture design,

 design these days?